DT-GAMER/Simple-Department-System/README.md

 #### **GraphQL Endpoint**
 - **GraphQL Playground** is available at `http://localhost:3000/graphql`.
 You can run department-related queries and mutations here.

-Here is an updated section for **GraphQL Playground** with comprehensive examples for testing GraphQL queries and mutations:

----

-Certainly!
-Here's the updated section with the information that the GraphQL operations are protected and require an access token for authentication:

 ---

 ### **GraphQL Playground**